Tawe/personal-blog/content/technical-writings/Cursor Faces Dev Backlash as VS Code Launches Open-Source AI Tool.md

 Cursor's model may be running up against cost ceilings.
 But without communication, all devs see is a once-great tool that now feels slow, unpredictable, and closed off.

-And once trust breaks—it's hard to earn back.
+And once trust breaks - it's hard to earn back.

 ## 🧵 Live Discussions From the Community